Ed.S. in School Psychology

 Students simultaneously complete and earn:

-- The Masters of Science degree (M.S.) in Counseling with Concentration in School Psychology, usually at the end of their second year in the program, and
+- The Masters of Science degree (M.S.) in Counseling with Concentration in School Psychology, usually at the end of the third semester in the program, and

-- The California School Psychology Internship Credential at the end of their third year
+- The California School Psychology Internship Credential at the end of the third year in the program.

 Explore credential requirements, program requirements, sequence of study, special circumstances, specialty project requirements, supervised field experiences below.